-The City Arborist is responsible for managing all trees within the City, including policies and practices, together with the Green Space Manager, who provides the actual work operations and cares for all other plantings.
+The City Arborist is responsible for managing all public trees within the City, including policies and practices, together with the Green Space Manager who provides the actual work operations and cares for all other city plantings.

 The City Arborist:

-Manages City-owned trees and the risks associated with them
+- Manages City-owned trees and the risks and benefits associated with them

-Leads the City in design and landscaping practice for the City's public spaces, facilities, and streetscape
+- Leads the City in design and landscaping practice for the City's public spaces, facilities, and streetscapes

-City Code requires owners of commercial property always to maintain trees according to their approved site plans.
-Trees on residential property are regulated only within Resource Protection Areas and on development sites; properties with new or redeveloped homes are required to preserve or plant enough trees to provide 20% canopy cover within 10 years.
+The City requires owners of commercial property always to maintain trees and landscapes according to their approved site plans.
+Trees on residential property are regulated only within Resource Protection Areas and on development sites; properties with new homes are required to preserve or plant enough trees to provide 20% canopy cover within 10 years.